ppwwyyxx/OpenPano/README.md

 ## Introduction

-OpenPano is an panorama stitching program written in C++ from scratch.
+OpenPano is a panorama stitching program written in C++ from scratch (without any vision libraries).
 It mainly follows the routine described in the paper [Automatic Panoramic Image Stitching using Invariant Features](http://matthewalunbrown.com/papers/ijcv2007.pdf), which is also the one used by [AutoStitch](http://matthewalunbrown.com/autostitch/autostitch.html).